Tribus-Informatica/treemanagers/README.md

 ## Pre-defining a node's `_collapsed` state
 The tree's initial layout can be specified node-for-node by enabling the `useCollapseData` prop.
-If activated, `react-d3-tree` will look for nodes specifying their own `_collapsed` property and structure the initial layout accordingly.
+If activated, `react-hierarchy-tree-graph` will look for nodes specifying their own `_collapsed` property and structure the initial layout accordingly.

 For example, given an input data set of the shape:
 ```js